 HOSPITALIZATIONS & FATALITIES

-Among hospitals in the Richmond Catchment Area, hospitalizations appear to have plateaued in the last four weeks.
+Among hospitals in the Richmond Catchment Area, hospitalizations appear to be decreasing in the last week.
 Fatalities stabilized at a low level since January in both districts.
 Data related to deaths are subject to sizable amounts of lag.